Last modified: October 11, 2024

 Challenges

-Grant a user without sudo permissions the authority to exclusively execute the shutdown command.
-Validate that this user can perform the action.
+7. Grant a user without sudo permissions the ability to execute only the shutdown command.
+Test this setup to verify that the user can perform the action and discuss how restricted sudo access can allow users to perform specific administrative tasks without full privileges.

 Table of Contents